paduagroup/tutorial-conda/README.md

 (you will be back in `base`).

+You can install packages in your active environment as usual.

 ## 5 Conda and Pip

 Conda and Pip are two different package management systems, and a certain discipline is required to avoid confusions.
 It is possible to install Pip inside a Conda environment and then packages from the PyPi repository.
 However, this is not an optimal setup and should be avoided if possible (Pip doesn't know about Conda dependencies).
 Instead, it is advisable to install packages from `conda-forge` and only resort to Pip packages as a last option.

 Pip can also reside outside Conda (this is common in a Linux system or in MacOS with Homebrew).
-In this case it is advisable to deactivate Conda before installing or updating Pip packages.
+In this case it is safer to deactivate Conda before installing or updating Pip packages.